Mia Sable: Career

 Following the release of LIGHT, Sable performed in-stores at Best Buy, Whole Foods, and the Apple Store in Los Angeles.
-She also played at the 2010 & 2011 NAMM shows for Martin guitars.
+She also played at the 2010 & 2011 NAMM Shows for Martin guitars.
 Sable has also been recognized for her classic and glamorous personal style, being featured in the Sikara Jewelry blog Real Women, Real Style as well as for the original art direction of her websites.
 Noteworthy mentions include the unique "tarot card navigation" concept on MiaSable.com in 2009, designed by Jeff Toll, and published in Taschen's Web Design: Navigation, and her MySpace layout designed by Dana Bissett, and mentioned on Mashable.com's 50 Hot MySpace Music Layouts.

 In fall of 2009, Sable was admitted on full scholarship via the Consortium for Graduate Study in Management to USC's Top-20 ranked MBA program at the Marshall School of Business to study digital media and entertainment.
-In the summer of 2010 Sable began recording new material and working on a new concept live production show, "The Mia Sable Supper Club Revue", which debuted October 21, at First & Hope Supper Club's Fedora Music Lounge in downtown Los Angeles.
+In the summer of 2010, Sable began recording new material and working on a new concept live production show, "The Mia Sable Supper Club Revue", which debuted October 21, at First & Hope Supper Club's Fedora Music Lounge in downtown Los Angeles.
 The show held a monthly residence through May 2011, and featured a "playlist" style performance of medleys including Sable's original material interwoven with classic jazz standards as well as versions of several contemporary soul-pop songs.
-On August 5, 2011 the show was featured at the Levitt Pavilion summer concert series in Pasadena.
+On August 5, 2011, the show was featured at the Levitt Pavilion summer concert series in Pasadena.

 In 2012, Sable released a three-song collection called The Portrait Collection EP.
 The leading track "It's Easy" was chosen as the opening theme song to the 2014 Bravo TV Series Southern Charm.
-Other notable TV song placements include Lifetime's Dance Moms and TLC's Toddlers and Tiaras.
+Other notable TV song placements include Lifetime's Dance Moms and TLC's Toddlers & Tiaras.